Mérida pulls out all the stops to celebrate Mexico’s largest tourism trade show

 Also particularly active was Mérida’s hotel zone, as the much-anticipated Tianguis Turístico brought with it a flurry of reservations.

 Earlier reports stated that the Tianguis Turístico would be held on the premises of Yucatán’s new International Convention Center.
-However several activities and workshops have been spread out to other venues including the Centro de Convenciones Siglo XXI and The Museo del Mundo Maya
+However several activities and workshops have been spread out to other venues including the Centro de Convenciones Siglo XXI and The Museo del Mundo Maya.

 The Tianguis Turístico Mexico was originally slated to be hosted in late March 2020, but given the outbreak of the COVID-19 pandemic, was pushed back to that fall, and then March, before it was postponed again until November 2021.

-Born in Mérida, Carlos Rosado van der Gracht is a Mexican/Canadian blogger, photographer and adventure expedition leader.
-He holds degrees in multimedia, philosophy, and translation from universities in Mexico, Canada and Norway.
+Senior Editor Carlos Rosado van der Gracht is a Mexican expedition/Canadian photographer and adventure leader.
+Born in Mérida, Carlos holds multimedia, philosophy, and translation degrees from universities in Mexico, Canada and Norway.